Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 | Very hard         | 25       |
 | Nearly impossible | 30       |

 To make an ability check, roll a d20 and add the relevant ability modifier.
 As with other d20 rolls, apply bonuses and penalties, and compare the total to the DC.
-If the total equals or exceeds the DC, the ability check is a success—the creature overcomes the challenge at hand.
+If the total equals or exceeds the DC, the ability check is a success--the creature overcomes the challenge at hand.
 Otherwise, it’s a failure, which means the character or monster makes no progress toward the objective or makes progress combined with a setback determined by the DM.

 # Contests
 Sometimes one character's or monster's efforts are directly opposed to another's.
 This can occur when both of them are trying to do the same thing and only one can succeed, such as attempting to snatch up a magic ring that has fallen on the floor.